Types of Aid

 Federal Loan Options

 The Federal Government can provide loans to directly offset costs for students to attend school.
-These include the Stafford and Perkins loan programs.
+This includes Direct Loans.

 Private bank lenders are another option for students to consider when thinking about paying for college.
 Other loan options also exist which each have pros and cons for a family to carefully consider.